Khan4218/javascript-learning/README.md

 ## 📁 File Overview

+### 11-todo-list.html
+A complete Todo List project using arrays, loops, and DOM manipulation.
+Users can add tasks with due dates and delete them dynamically.

+---

+### 11-arrays-and-loops.html
+A collection of exercises to practice arrays, loops (`for`, `while`), and logic like `break`, `continue`, and early returns from functions.

+---

 ### 04-website.html
 A basic HTML page used to practice embedding JavaScript.
 Serves as a starting point to test out simple scripts.